matt-harvey/vat/README.rst

     0            5  This task has no due date and no body and that's fine.
     0            6  Buy milk.
     0            7  Do stuff.
-    2013-03-09   1  The first line can be thought of as a summary of the task.
+    2013-03-09   1  The first line that isn't a date serves as a summary of the task.
     2013-09-09   4  A task doesn't need to have a body.
     2013-11-28   2  A date in this ISO format represents the date the task is due.